abhsrivastava/abhsrivastava.github.io/_posts/2018-11-3-Hangman-Game-Using-ZIO.md

 sbt new scala/hello-world.g8
 ```

 It will ask you for the project name enter "hangman".
-This will create an Hello World project for you.
+This will create a Hello World project for you.
 First thing to do is to replace the contents of the build.sbt with this one.
 The build.sbt which the hello world project generates has lots of comments and we need a simpler file.

 ```scala
 lazy val root = (project in file(".")).